Finding Aids

 Committee for Mass Education in Race Relations

-See Dodson, Owen
+See Dodson, Owen.

 Box 5 Common Ground

-Box 5 Conroy, Jack 1942-1957 (6 folders of 12)
+Box 5 Conroy, Jack 1942-1957 (6 folders)

-Box 6 Conroy, Jack 1958-1968, undated (6 folders of 12)
+Box 6 Conroy, Jack 1958-1968, undated (6 folders)

 Box 6 Cooper, Alvin